AndersDeath/diary2/000-current.md

 # 19 November - Sunday - Berlin - 416 day of immigration

 Well, Finally I am in Berlin.
 Today I felt it fully.
+This is really great